IELTS Exam Pattern and what is the IELTS exam?

 What is the IELTS Exam?

-IELTS Academic test is for those people who want their further studies in English speaking countries and it will help them to understand their academic syllabus and training.
+Academic test of IELTS is for those people who want their further studies in English speaking countries and it will help them to understand their academic syllabus and training.
 IELTS is wildly acceptable in most of the English speaking institutions.

 IELTS General Training:

-IELTS General Training test is for those people who want to apply for PR in mainly English speaking countries like Canada, UK, Australia.
+General Training test of IELTS is for those people who want to apply for PR in mainly English speaking countries like Canada, UK, Australia.
 In the IELTS General Training mainly focus on basic survival skill and general communication at workplace and society ext.

 In IELTS Exam total time are 2 hours and 45 minutes.
 IELTS Exam score is valid for 2 years then after you have to give IELTS exam again.

 For IELTS Academic and IELTS general training Listening and Speaking modules are the same.
 Reading module and Writing module are different for both IELTS Academic and IELTS general training.

 The main three module Listening, Reading and Writing are conducted on the same day, with no breaks in between them.
 And the Speaking test is scheduled separately.
 IELTS score counts on the scale of on 0-9.

 For each section of the IELTS exam are divided into different parts.
-IELTS Listening is divided into 4 different parts.
-IELTS Speaking test is divided into 3 different parts.
-IELTS Writing is divided into 2 tasks.
-IELTS Reading is divided into 3 passages.
+Listening is divided into 4 different parts.
+Speaking has three parts.
+Writing is divided into 2 tasks.
+Reading Section of IELTS is divided into 3 passages.

 IELTS Exam Pattern